 Alarms Low-Low, Low, High and High-High Alarms limits may be set.
 Deadband This is the Alarm Deadband.
 For example, if the High Alarm is 7.00, and the deadband is 0.1, the alarm will activate at 7.01 and deactivate at 6.90.
-Alarm Suppression If any of the relays or digital inputs are selected, any alarms related to this input will be suppressed if the selected relay or digital input is active.
-Typically this is used to prevent alarms if there is no sample flow past the flow switch digital input.
+Alarm & Datalog Suppression If any of the relays or digital inputs are selected, any alarms related to this input will be suppressed if the selected relay or digital input is active.
+At the same time, all datalogs and graphs containing the input will show no data for the duration of the activation.
 Input Select the physical input whose raw value will be used as this virtual input.
 Smoothing Factor Increase the smoothing factor percentage to dampen the response to changes.
 For example, with a 10% smoothing factor, the next reading shown will consist of an average of 10% of the previous value and 90% of the current value.
-Name The name used to identify the input may be changed.
-Type Select the type of input; either Calculation, Redundant, Raw Value, or Not Used
+Name The name used to identify the input may be changed. Туре Select the type of input; either Calculation, Raw Value, or Not Used